Isle of Man Bank

 The staff currently employed at the Isle of Man Bank, numbering approximately 350, I have found to be polite and friendly.
 They tend to respond to queries and complaints quickly.Accessibility

 The Head office is situatated on Strand Street opposite Marks & Spencers, in Douglas on the Isle of Man.
 There are numerous branches around the Isle of Man and a Cash Machine is never far away.
 Online banking is also offered, which takes away a lot of hassle, so accessibility is not a problem here.Interest Rates and other Services

-There is incentive for young people to get an account with this Bank, as under 16s get a substantially higher interest rate, and get a cash gift of £10 when they join.
+A list of IOM Bank's competitive Interest Rates is on their website.
+With my account- I have a Current Plus account - the interest is calculated on a daily basis, and applied monthly.
+The annual rate of interest (as of 29/08/03) is 0.10%.There is incentive for young people to get an account with this Bank, as under 16s get a substantially higher interest rate, and get a cash gift of £10 when they join.
 Also there are competitions run for young people who have just opened an account - the prizes tend to be CDs and such like.
 It's probably a good idea to enter too, as the chance of getting a prize is substantial- as it is limited to the poeple who have opened their accounts at the time.

 CashcardIt is also possible to set a daily limit on the amount of money you can withdraw- this is particulary useful for parents whose children have accounts.
 The card that I have is Solo which is accepted at most shops around the Island- it can also be used abroad, at any cash machines displaying the Cirrus or Maestro logos- this is the same for Switch, although there is usually a small charge for using the ATMs abroad.
 The exchange rate and exchange rate transaction fee (ERTF) will show up on your statement, along with the currency amount, location, and date & time of transaction.

 In conclusion- I would definately reccomend this Bank for young people on the Isle of Man, and for that matter adults.
 Although I think that there are more advantages to being young here! lolP.s Marandina...
 Basically there arent that many advantages of being a UK resident and having an account in the IOM.
 Living here as a resident is different though - because of locality and lower taxes.
 This can be a touchy subject, but I know that a company based in IOM where one of the directors lives in the UK is able to take money out from accross having paid a fee.
 I'm not totally clear on this subject, but if you use an offshore bank then it is possible that you may get taxed twice- both in the UK and offshore.